320 Dock Street

 Photo courtesy of Waterfall Resort

-Waterfall ResortGenerations of anglers have seen their dreams come true at this former salmon cannery turned sport fishing resort, where one lucky guest even reported reeling in a nearly 50-pound Chinook, or king salmon, within his first hour of being on the water.
-Credit goes to the phenomenal location, spread out over 52 acres on Prince of Wales Island, where a confluence of spring runoff and ocean currents pulls in phenomenal annual returns of king salmon each year.
+Waterfall ResortGenerations of anglers have seen their dreams come true at this former salmon cannery turned sport-fishing resort, where one lucky guest reported reeling in a nearly 50-pound Chinook, or king salmon, within his first hour of being on the water.
+Credit goes to the location, spread out over 52 acres on Prince of Wales Island, where a confluence of spring runoff and ocean currents pulls in staggering annual returns of king salmon.
 But even nonanglers have something to marvel at here.
-The resort’s setting on craggy coastline amid Tongass National Forest—the country’s largest national forest—means phenomenally diverse wildlife awaits, from humpback whales and puffins to Sitka black-tailed deer and bald eagles.
+The resort’s setting on craggy coastline amid Tongass National Forest—the country’s largest—means phenomenally diverse wildlife awaits, from humpback whales and puffins to Sitka black-tailed deer and bald eagles.
 After a full day immersed in the great outdoors, guests retreat to accommodations that range from comfortable clapboard cabins along the water—renovated former cannery crew quarters—to luxe two-story townhouses.